Corporate Knowledge Management

 Prüfungstermin TBA

 Infos für Studierende All course materials will be available on Ilias.
-Information about the optional case study and registration for it will be provided on the first day of the course.
+Information about the case study and registration for it will be provided on the first day of the course.

 Kursmaterial link kommt noch